 The M.Sc. (mode 'B') in Human Resource Management will be offered on a full-time basis over 12 months commencing in September of each year.
 Candidates must complete all requirements for the programme within two years of commencement.
-Candidates for the award of MSc in HRM must pass all components of the programme.
-No compensation is permissible.

-Postgraduate Diploma Human Resource Management
+No compensation is permissable in the M. Sc. in Human Resource Management.
+The Postgraduate Diploma Human Resource Managemen is not approved by the Chartered Institute of Personnel Development (CIPD).